 Teaching in the Science Faculty commenced at Mona in 1949 with students in the Departments of Botany, Chemistry, Mathematics, Physics, and Zoology.
 The 1960s saw a period of rapid expansion of the Faculty.
 At St. Augustine and Cave Hill, teaching commenced in 1963 and 1964 respectively in the then College of Arts and Sciences in Chemistry, Mathematics and Physics.
 These subjects were incorporated into the Faculty in 1972.

-Today the Science Faculty is among the largest in the University with teaching in Biochemistry, Biology, Botany, Chemistry, Computer Science, Geography, Geology, Mathematics, Meteorology, Physics and Zoology (some subjects are offered only at one campus).
-The first eleven graduates appeared in 1952 and by 2000 over 9,000 graduates had been produced.
-The last academic year (2009/2010) had a student registration (graduate and undergraduate) of 2,415 at Mona, 3,730 at St. Augustine and 1,234 at Cave Hill.
-Relationships with Tertiary level Colleges are increasing and students at such Colleges in Antigua, The Bahamas and St. Lucia read the Part I courses of our Faculty.
-Community Colleges in Jamaica offer our Preliminary Courses.
-In addition to undergraduate teaching, postgraduate teaching and research form an important aspect of the work of the Faculty.
-In addition to Diploma and MSc programmes, the Faculty offers programmes for the MPhil and PhD degrees in all Departme
+Currently, the Faculty of Science and Technology at Mona offers majors in the areas of Biochemistry, Biotechnology Chemistry, Computer Science, Geography, Geology, Mathematics, Microbiology, Life Sciences and Physics.
+Additionally, Information Technology is also offered at the Western Jamaica Campus.

+The first eleven UWI graduates appeared in 1952 and by 2000 over 9,000 graduates had been produced.
+In the 2018/2019 academic year the Faculty undergraduate student population was 2965 at Mona, 2216 at St. Augustine and 949 at Cave Hill.
+The University was ranked among Times Higher Education's top 1,258 universities in the world for 2020.

+Relationships with Tertiary Level Institutions are increasing and students at Colleges in Antigua, The Bahamas and St. Lucia read the Part I courses of our programme; and a number of Community Colleges in Jamaica offer our Preliminary Courses.
+In addition to undergraduate teaching, postgraduate teaching and research are important aspects of the work of the Faculty.
+The Faculty offers a wide range of MSc programmes, and research programmes towards MPhil and PhD degrees in all Departments.
-INTE RODUCTION

-Faculty Officers and Personnel 1

-Registry Officers and Personnel 3

-GLO SSARY

-GEN ERAL REGULATIONS FOR THE BSc DEGREE 6

-A. QUALIFICATIONS FOR ADMISSION 6

-В. OUTLINE OF THE DEGREE PROGRAMME 6

-C. REGISTRATION 8

-D. PROGRESS THROUGH THE PROGRAMME 9

-E. EXAMINATIONS 10

-F. GPA AND CLASS OF DEGREE 11

-G. LEAVE OF ABSENCE AND VOLUNTARY WITHDRAWAL 12

-TIME LIMITS FOR COMPLETION ANDENFORCED WITHDRAWALS12

-I. EXEMPTIONS AND TRANSFERS 14

-J. AEGROTAT DEGREES 15

-VERSITY REGULATIONS FOR THE RE-ADMISSION TUDENTS REQUIRED TO WITHDRAW 17

-RARY POLICY REGARDING ULTY/DEPARTMENTAL LIBRARIES 18

-APP ENDIX I: Subjects Required to Satisfy Entry Requirements 19

-APP ENDIX II: List of Majors in the Science Faculties 19

-APP ENDIX III: Options 20

-APP ENDIX IV: University Foundation Courses 20

-APP ENDIX V: The FPAS Credit Table21

-APP ENDIX VI: The Grading System